Posterior Meta-Replay for Continual Learning: Algorithms

 \subsection{Task-conditioned hypernetworks}

-Task-conditioned hypernetworks, which generate task-specific weights for a main network, have recently been proposed as an effective method to continually learn several tasks \cite{oswald:hypercl}.
+\textbf{Task-conditioned hypernetworks}, which generate task-specific weights for a main network, have recently been proposed as an effective method to continually learn several tasks \cite{oswald:hypercl}.
 The outputs of the hypernetwork are made task-specific by providing low-dimensional task embeddings $\mathbf{e}^{(t)}$ as input, which are learned continually alongside the hypernetwork's parameters $\bm{\psi}$.
-Catastrophic forgetting can be prevented using a simple L2 regularizer (cf. Eq. \ref{eq:hnet:reg} in the main text) which makes sure that the outputs of the hypernetwork for previously learned tasks do not change.
+Catastrophic forgetting at this meta level can be prevented using a simple L2 regularizer (cf. Eq. \ref{eq:hnet:reg:l2} in the main text) which makes sure that the outputs of the hypernetwork for previously learned tasks do not change.
+When learning task $t$ the loss thus becomes:

 Notably, shifting CL to the meta-level simplifies the problem considerably, because only a single input-output mapping per task needs to be fixed.
-It should be noted that \citet{oswald:hypercl} also investigated the regularizer in Eq. \ref{eq:hnet:reg} with long task sequences (e.g., 250 tasks), where a fixed-size, random subset of previous tasks was chosen at every training iteration for regularization.
-In this way, the regularization cost is constant and does not depend on the number of tasks.